 The one thing that parents of deaf and hard of hearing children understand better than anyone else is that the choices in communication, educational placement options, and other decisions about raising their children are complex and individualized.
 It takes a great degree of flexibility and understanding of the issues.
 Unfortunately, parents often lack the necessary knowledge and advocacy skills when confronted with a 'one size fits all' model by the systems that are there to support them.

 When it comes to the considerations of educational placement for the deaf or hard of hearing child, (d/hh) parents become 'equal partners' in the process by knowing the law and understanding the communication needs of their child.
-From understanding the answers to basic questions such as 'Who decides where my child goes to school?'; to the more complex considerations of academics, communication access, and social considerations, getting to the 'right' educational placement for a student who is deaf/hh can be satisfactorily achieved when parents become meaningfully involved in the process.
+From understanding the answers to basic questions such as 'Who decides where my child goes to school?'; to the more complex considerations of academics, communication access, and social considerations, getting to the 'right' educational placement for a student who is d/hh can be satisfactorily achieved when parents become meaningfully involved in the process.

 You're in the Game - Come Prepared

 A parent arrives at her daughter's IEP team meeting, and the school district administrator announces that due to her child's degree of hearing loss and/or communication mode, she must attend the center-based program.
 The family is crushed when they realize their dream of wanting their daughter to be able to go to school with her sisters in their neighborhood school is not an option.

 A parent across town in a different district attends his son's IEP and is told that the law requires that all students in special education attend their home schools, even though his son uses a visual mode of communication.
 The parent fears his son will have no friends, no authentic communication peers and no direct instruction by appropriately trained school personnel.